-This course entry applies to students commencing this course in 2013 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Faculty of Arts
+This course entry applies to students commencing this course in 2015 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Faculty of Education

 |Total credit points required||48|

-|Standard duration of study (years)||1 year FT, 2 years PT|
+|Standard duration of study (years)||1 year FT|

-|Study mode and location||On-campus (Berwick, Gippsland, Peninsula)|
+|Study mode and location||On-campus (Berwick, Peninsula)|

 |Admission, fee and application details||http://www.monash.edu/study/coursefinder/course/2552|

-These course outcomes are aligned with the Australian Qualifications Framework level 5, the Bologna Cycle 1 and Monash Graduate Attributes.
-For more information refer to http://opvclt.monash.edu.au/curriculum-by-design/aligning-course-outcomes-with-aqf-bologna.html.
+These course outcomes are aligned with the Australian Qualifications Framework level 5, the Bologna Cycle 1 and Monash Graduate AttributesAustralian Qualifications Framework level 5, the Bologna Cycle 1 and Monash Graduate Attributes (http://www.monash.edu.au/pubs/handbooks/alignmentofoutcomes.html).

-Upon successful completion of this course it is expected that graduates will:
+Upon successful completion of this course it is expected that graduates will be able to:

 Students must complete:

-(a.) two core units (12 points):
+(a.) two core units (12 points)

-Students who have successfully completed this course may be eligible to apply to enter a Monash degree and receive credit for their studies in this diploma.
+Students who have successfully completed this course may be eligible to apply for entry into a Monash University undergraduate degreeMonash University undergraduate degree (http://www.monash.edu/study/options/pathways/diploma-tertiary-studies/destination-degrees/index.html) and receive credit for their studies in this diploma.